 - Skills for Agribusiness – with the Department of Agriculture

-- Skills for Providers – with local training providers
+- Skills for Providers – with leaders across national and provincial government

 Our partnerships are wide-ranging; in addition to the above, our partners include provincial government, industry associations and local entrepreneurs, civil society bodies, and urban, rural and remote communities.